blish-hud/new.blishhud.com/docs/modules/overview/anatomy.md

 title: Anatomy of a Module
 ---

-Blish HUD module classes are instanced when the module is enabled by the user.
-To understand what is made available to you in this class, we'll go through each part.
+Blish HUD instantiates module classes when a user enables the module.
+The sections below explain what the class provides and how to use each part.

 ### The Logger

-The logger is the first line of most modules and provides your module with a logger instance.
-You can create a logger instance this same way within any of your classes as you'd like.
+The logger is typically the first line of most modules and gives your module a logger instance.
+Create a logger the same way in any class where you need one.

 ```cpp
 private static readonly Logger Logger = Logger.GetLogger<YourModule>();